Paracale

-Paracle’s economy is driven by agriculture and small scale, often informal gold mining and gold ore processing.
-Rice, corn, coconut and root crops and vegetables are the major agricultural products.
 Being a coastal community with a number of historical sites and providing boat access to Calaguas Group of Islands it also has some claim as a tourist destination.

 History

 Paracale was an active fishing and small scale mining community prior to the Spanish colonial period.
 In 1572, attracted by news of gold deposits, Juan de Salcedo petitioned to search for mines in the Bicol region.
 Arriving by boat from the North, Salcedo’s expedition found mining operations at Paracale, but was forced to retreat due to sickness and lack of provisions.
 A more permanent settlement and mission post was established by Franciscan friars in 1581.
 It was established as a town in 1611.
 However, the mission was abandoned in 1634, reestablished by the Franciscans in 1638, but was abandoned again in 1662.
 In 1687, the Franciscan missionaries returned to their mission.

 In 1863, Paracale was then formally established as a town.
 Seventeen years later, the Franciscans returned to Paracale to reestablish church administration.